Hunter Biden tax probe examining Chinese business dealings

-WASHINGTON — The Justice Department's investigation scrutinizing Hunter Biden's taxes has been examining some of his Chinese business dealings, among other financial transactions, a person familiar with the matter told The Associated Press on Wednesday.
+WASHINGTON — The Justice Department is investigating the finances of President-elect Joe Biden's son, including scrutinizing some of his Chinese business dealings and other transactions, a person familiar with the matter told The Associated Press.

-The investigation was launched in 2018, a year before his father, Joe Biden, announced his candidacy for president, but it isn't clear which entities might be tied up in the probe, and the inquiry was not disclosed to Hunter Biden until Tuesday.

-The younger Biden has a history of international affairs and business dealings in a number of countries, and the revelation of a federal investigation puts a renewed spotlight on the questions about his financial dealings that dogged his father's successful White House campaign.
+The revelations put a renewed spotlight on questions about Hunter Biden's financial history, which dogged his father's successful White House campaign and were a frequent target of President Donald Trump and his allies.
+They also come at a politically delicate time for the president-elect, who is weighing his choice to lead an agency that is actively investigating his son.

+There is no indication that the investigation has anything to do with Joe Biden.

 "I take this matter very seriously but I am confident that a professional and objective review of these matters will demonstrate that I handled my affairs legally and appropriately, including with the benefit of professional tax advisors," he said in a statement.

+It is unclear which entities or business dealings might be tied up in the probe, though the person with knowledge of the matter said at least some of focus was on his past work in China.
+Federal investigators served a round of subpoenas on Tuesday, including one for Hunter Biden, according to another person familiar with the investigation.

+Investigators did not reach out until recently because of Justice Department practice against taking overt investigative actions in the run-up to an election, one of the people said.
+The people familiar with the investigation insisted on anonymity to discuss an ongoing probe.

-He has long been a target of President Donald Trump and his allies, who have accused him of profiting off his political connections.
-Trump and his supporters also raised unsubstantiated charges of corruption related to Hunter Biden's work in Ukraine at the time his father was vice president and leading the Obama administration's dealings with the Eastern European nation.
+Hunter Biden has a history of international affairs and business dealings in a number of countries.
+Trump and his allies have accused him of profiting off his political connections and have raised unsubstantiated charges of corruption related to his work in Ukraine at the time his father was vice president and leading the Obama administration's dealings with the Eastern European nation.

+Late Wednesday, Trump tweeted a quote from New York Post columnist Miranda Devine claiming, "10% of voters would have changed their vote if they knew about Hunter Biden."

-The disclosure of the federal investigation, led by the U.S. attorney's office in Delaware, comes at an awkward moment for the incoming president, who is assembling his Cabinet.
-His pick for attorney general could have oversight of the investigation into the new president's son if it is still ongoing when Biden is sworn in on Jan.
+Biden is actively assembling his Cabinet but has yet to name a nominee to lead the Justice Department.
+That person could ultimately have oversight of the investigation into the new president's son if it is still ongoing when Biden is sworn in on Jan.
 20.

-It could also add weight to Trump's broad accusations that Biden was weak on China.
+The revelations could also add weight to Trump's broad accusations that Biden was weak on China.
 Trump took a tough line on China during the campaign as he tried to deflect blame for the coronavirus.
-Biden has rejected the characterization that he was weak and said, that unlike Trump, he would rebuild global coalitions to check China's power.
+Biden has rejected the characterization that he was weak and said that, unlike Trump, he would rebuild global coalitions to check China's power.

 "What would they be bribing me for?
 My dad wasn't in office," he said.